toshke/docs/articles/api/authentication/reference/scenarios/_linking.md

 For more information, see: <a href="/link-accounts/auth-api#unlinking-accounts">Unlinking Accounts</a>.
 </aside>

-> This command returns a JSON in this format:
+> This command returns a JSON object in this format:

 ```json
 [